My Issues that Work for You

 "During my last four years, I feel proud of the work I have done and what I have accomplished.
-I was able to create the "Locals that Make a Difference" program which honors and encourages our local residents who sometimes go unnoticed, but that make our community a special place.
-I am also proud to have supported "green policies" in our city, including sponsoring the policy that lead to electronic council packets, getting away from seeming endless paper waste.
-Most recently, I worked with Supervisor Hopkins to fund and honor our high school graduates with recognition banners, not just within our own city, but throughout West County for our local high school seniors who didn't get to be honored with a traditional graduation due to the Covid pandemic.
+I was able to create the "Locals that Make a Difference" program which honors and encourages our local residents who sometimes go unnoticed, yet make our community a special place.
+I am also proud to have supported "green policies" in our city, including sponsoring electronic council packets, to get away from seeming endless paper waste.
+Most recently, I worked with Supervisor Hopkins to honor our high school graduates with recognition banners within our own city and throughout West County for our seniors who didn't get to be honored with a traditional graduation due to the Covid pandemic.

-My proudest moments came during my term as Sebastopol Mayor in 2019.
-We had many challenges during our Spring flood event and I worked daily to ensure that everyone who was impacted had support.
+My proudest moments came as Sebastopol's Mayor in 2019.
+We had many challenges during our Spring flood event.
+During that time, I worked daily to ensure that everyone who was impacted had support.
 I personally toured the site with public officials responsible for providing aid and with representatives from FEMA.
 I attended County community meetings and held our own community meeting with public agencies on-hand.
 I worked closely with elected officials and helped secure $1.5 million in flood relief for our city!
-But as Mayor, my work wasn't done because in Fall 2019 the PG&E public safety power shutoffs were followed by the first city-wide evacuation during the Kincade fire.
-I was proud of our response during those time of unprecedented turmoil and continue to be proud today of our response to the current pandemic challenge and fire emergencies."
+However, as Mayor my work wasn't finished.
+The Fall 2019 PG&E public safety power shutoffs were followed by the first city-wide evacuation during the Kincade fire.
+I am proud of our response during those times of unprecedented turmoil and I continue to be proud of our response to the current pandemic challenge and fire emergencies."

 If re-elected, I will:

-- PRACTICE COLLABORATION AND INCLUSION IN THE LOCAL PUBLIC PROCESS.
+- PRACTICE COLLABORATION AND INCLUSION.
 When I approach issues, I listen to our entire community, not just people shouting the loudest.
 I approach each issue without preconceptions.
 I also do my homework in advance and I carefully consider all input.

 - BE AN ADVOCATE FOR AFFORDABLE HOUSING.
 We need to create opportunities that allow our neighbors to flourish and our children to live in the community that they were raised.
 My children and eventually my grandchildren are relying upon me to grow our local economy and find creative paths to more affordable housing.